anirudhmamgain/Multilingual-chatbot-using-Llama2-Model/README.md

 # Multilingual-chatbot-using-Llama2-Model
 This repository contains the implementation of a multilingual chatbot built by fine-tuning the pre-trained Llama 2 model on the OpenAssistant-Guanaco dataset.
-The chatbot supports interaction in 35 different languages, making it a versatile tool for global communication.
+The chatbot supports interaction in 35 different languages, making it a versatile tool for global communication.Download the notebook if it shows error

 Features